Hanchen Cui

 NeurIPS 2023, Foundation Models for Decision Making Workshop

-pdf / poster
+pdf / poster / code

 We propose a generalizable world model pre-trained by large scale and diverse video dataset using latent action extracted by VQ-VAE and then fine-tune the world model by robot data to obtain an accurate dynamic function.